Neckpinch dynamics for asymmetric surfaces evolving by mean curvature flow: Introduction

-In this paper, we consider the evolution of non-symmetric surfaces embedded in $\mathbb{R}^3$.
+In this paper, we consider the evolution of non-symmetric, noncompact surfaces embedded in $\mathbb{R}^3$.
 To analyze their singularity formation, we study rescaled solutions defined with respect to adaptive blowup variables.
 We remove the hypothesis of rotational symmetry and instead consider initial data in a Sobolev space $H^5 (\mathbb{S}^1\times\mathbb{R};\Dz\,\sigma\,\Dy)$ (where the weighted measure $\sigma\sim|y|^{-\frac{6}{5}}$ as $|y|\rightarrow\infty$) which are $C^3$-close to round necks and possess weaker symmetries.
-These assumptions are made precise in Section~\ref{Basic}.
+(These symmetries are retained to reduce technicalities but are not essential to our approach.)
+The assumptions are made precise in Section~\ref{Basic}.
 Because we do not allow fully asymmetric initial data, our results do not establish uniqueness of the limiting cylinder for general \textsc{mcf} neckpinch singularities (a conjecture that we learned of from Klaus Ecker).
 However, our results do provide rigorous evidence in favor of the heuristic expectation that rotational symmetry is stable in a suitable (quasi-isometric) sense.
+In light of the result \cite{CM09} of Colding--Minicozzi that shrinking spheres and cylinders are the only generic \textsc{mcf} singularity models, our work suggests that the rotationally-symmetric neckpinch is in fact a ``universal'' singularity profile.

 Our analysis consists of two largely independent parts, both of which are organized as bootstrap machines.
 The first machine takes as its input certain (weak) estimates that follow from our assumptions on the initial data; by parabolic regularization for quasilinear equations, we may assume that these hold for a sufficiently short time interval.
 These estimates are detailed in Section~\ref{FirstBootstrap}.
 The output of the machine consists of improved \emph{a priori} estimates for the same time interval, which may then be propagated forward in time.
 The machine is constructed in Sections~\ref{FirstBootstrap}--\ref{ProveLast}.
-Its construction employs Lyaponuv functionals and Sobolev embedding arguments near the center of the neck, where the most critical analysis is needed, together with maximum-principle arguments away from the developing singularity.
+Its construction employs Lyapunov functionals and Sobolev embedding arguments near the center of the neck, where the most critical analysis is needed, together with maximum-principle arguments away from the developing singularity.

 The second bootstrap machine takes for its input similar (weak) conditions detailed in Section~~\ref{SecondBootstrap}, along with the improved \emph{a priori} estimates output by the first machine.
 It further improves those estimates by showing that for correct choices of adaptive scaling parameters, it is possible to decompose a solution into an asymptotically dominant profile and a far smaller ``remainder'' term.
 The methods employed here are close to those used in \cite{GS09}, and are collected in Sections~\ref{SecondBootstrap}--\ref{FullStop}.